Jython1415/jython1415.github.io/_posts/2025-04-29-time-loop-puzzle.md

 If that was too easy, consider aiming for 10x as many loops for each of the code length restriction.

-### Theoretical Challenge

-At what code length do you become limited by the number of unique words in English, rather than by your information transfer capacity and strategy re-discovery reliability?
+Additionally, consider how long the code would have to be for you to be limited by the number of unique words in English, rather than by your information transfer capacity and strategy re-discovery reliability?
 Assume that the list of words that the Time God uses has more than 100,000 words but less than 1,000,000 words.

 ## Hints

-### Questions to prompt thinking
+### Questions

 1. How would you ensure your future self recognizes the encoding strategy?
 2. What word-generation algorithm would be consistently discoverable?